Deer Resistant Wildflower Seed Mix

 When To Plant

+For Spring planting, it is best to plant within a month after the final frost of the winter season.
 For Fall planting, plant the seeds after the first frost to eliminate any chance of germination.
 Planting in the Fall gives you a jump start on Spring blooms.

 Where To Plant